LCME Accreditation FAQ

 The 17 members of the LCME are medical educators and administrators, practicing physicians, public members, and medical students.
 The AAMC and the AMA Council on Medical Education each appoint six professional members.
 The AAMC and AMA each appoint one student member.
 The LCME itself appoints two public members.

 LCME is represented by ad hoc teams of evaluators who conduct on-site surveys of medical schools.
 Survey team members are a mix of basic science and clinical educators and practitioners.
 Members of the LCME and surveyors conducting field evaluations serve as voluntary, peer evaluators.
-The activities of the LCME are administered by two Secretariats, at AMA headquarters in Chicago, IL, and at the AAMC offices in Washington, DC.
+The activities of the LCME are administered by two Secretariats, at AMA headquarters in Chicago, and at the AAMC offices in Washington, DC.
 Members of the LCME and its survey teams, excluding full and part-time staff, serve the LCME without compensation.

 What makes a successful LCME survey team site visit?